 We’ve compiled links to the playground building standards of different countries for your convenience, some of which may require purchase.
 Please reference these standards if required.

-If your country does not have specific playground building standards or guidelines, we suggest you read our Basic safety guidelines, which cover the most common playground hazards and generally conforms to the European/AUS/NZ standards as of July 2011.
+If your country does not have specific playground building standards or guidelines, we suggest you read our “Playground Safety Handbook”, which covers the most common playground hazards and generally conforms to the European/AUS/NZ standards as of July 2011.

 Standards Australia for a full list of standards.